 On the other hand, all of Duncan's 251 games in the postseason came while wearing the San Antonio Spurs jersey over a 19-year span (1997-2016).

-The second active player on this leaderboard is also part of the 2020 Finals - Andre Iguodala, who ranks 29th with Game 5 being his 166th postseason appearance.
+The second active player on this leaderboard is Andre Iguodala, who ranks a tied 23rd with 170th postseason appearance.

 The views on this page do not necessarily reflect the views of the NBA or its clubs.